Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 Does salary sacrifice reduce your pension contributions?

 It depends on how your employer calculates pension contributions.
-Some employers base contributions on your original full salary; others use the post-sacrifice figure.
-If your employer uses the reduced salary, your pension contributions — and your employer's matching — could be slightly lower.
-Find out more about salary sacrifice and pensions.
+Some base them on your original full salary; others use the post-sacrifice figure.
+If your employer uses the reduced salary, your contributions and any employer match could be slightly lower.
+There is more on this in our guide to salary sacrifice and pensions.

 What happens if you leave your job during salary sacrifice?